geminilabs/site-reviews-v2/readme.txt

 = Current Features =

+* [new] use Google's Invisible reCAPTCHA on submission forms
 * Actively developed and supported
 * Assign reviews to a Post/Page ID
 * Clean and easy-to-configure user interface